benhmoore/Argon/README.md

 #Cenny.js | The plug 'n play backend for web apps.
 Building a chat web app?
 Use Cenny.js to store, send, and receive messages in real-time.
 Building a multiplayer game?
 Cenny.js can keep player positions synced in real-time.
+User goes offline while using your web app?
+No problem, Cenny.js will sync new data to the backend when a connection is established, and while the user is offline, Cenny.js will still be useable.

 ###Introducing Offline Mode